MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-lifecycle-datasets.md

 To learn more about the new experience workspaces, see [workspaces](service-new-workspaces.md).

-Other members in and out of Anna's workspace can now establish a live connection to Anna's shared data model using the Power BI service Live Connection feature.
+Other members in and out of Anna's workspace can now establish a live connection to Anna's shared data model using the Power BI service live connection feature.
 They can create their own unique reports, from *their original dataset*, in *their own new experience workspaces*.

 In the following image, you see how Anna creates one Power BI Desktop report, and publishes it, which includes its data model, to the Power BI service.
-Then others can connect to Anna's data model using the Power BI service Live Connection, and create their own unique reports in their own workspaces, based on Anna's dataset.
+Then others can connect to Anna's data model using the Power BI service live connection, and create their own unique reports in their own workspaces, based on Anna's dataset.

 ![Multiple reports based on the same dataset](media/desktop-report-lifecycle-datasets/report-lifecycle_03.png)